-In addition a fixed daily rate of CHF 100.-- is added for the travel days to and from, as well as each day of the assignment, which includes postage charges for mailing reports, etc. Double charges (e.g. travelling home on the same day as the last competition) are not permitted.
+In addition a fixed daily rate of CHF 125.-- for World Cup, Continental Cup and World Championships and CHF 100.-- for lower level events is added for the travel days to and from, as well as each day of the assignment, which includes postage charges for mailing reports, etc. Double charges (e.g. travelling home on the same day as the last competition) are not permitted.
 Overnight accommodation during the journey to and from the assignment if necessary, must be justified and reimbursed separately.